Identifying Achievable Career Goals

 Reading time: 10 minutes (with credit to the Twilight Zone, photo credit Kevin Delvecchio)

-This narrative is a story about the Goodlapp family, it’s a story familiar to many families with college-age children and is timeless as infinity.
-It’s a story about the middle ground of parenting, between light and shadow, between science and instinct, and it lies between the pit of parent’s fears and the summit of their knowledge.
+This narrative is about the Goodlapp family; it’s a story familiar to many families with college-age children and is as timeless as infinity.
+It’s a story about the middle ground of parenting, between light and shadow, between science and instinct, and it lies between the pit of parents’ fears and the summit of their knowledge.
 It spans the dimension known as trepidation, in an area we call “…my child wants to quit college.”

 Life is good but increasingly expensive.
-Dad’s a Controller and Mom is a P.Eng specialising in high-rise building science, so living in a metropolis is necessary.
-Combined earnings are enough to qualify them as Middle-Class by Liberals and as One Percenters by Progressives.
+Dad’s a Controller and Mom is a P.Eng specializing in high-rise building science, so living in a metropolis is necessary.
+Combined earnings are enough to qualify them as Middle-Class by Liberals and as one-percenters by Progressives.
 Neither classification qualified them for any tangible social benefits.
 They have just enough earnings leftover each month to contribute to their children’s education and retirement funds.

 “I don’t want to be an engineer!”